 A social-support group, run by Youth Opportunities Unlimited, for youth 16-24 years old who identify within the LGBTQQ2SA+ spectrum, as well as their allies.
 Group meets Wednesdays from 6:30 - 8:30pm at The Cornerstone Building, 332 Richmond Street.

-The Positive Space Ally Program at Fanshawe works to fulfill the Fanshawe Promise for LGBT2Q+ Staff and Allies: Educate and train Allies across the spectrum by offering informal lunch and learns, Engage the community in social events, Empower staff and students with knowledge regarding LGBT2Q+ history, and Excite our allies into embracing diversity in all its forms.
+The Positive Space Ally Program at Fanshawe works to fulfill the Fanshawe Promise for LGBT2Q+ Staff & Allies: Educate & train Allies across the spectrum by offering informal lunch & learns, Engage the community in social events, Empower staff & students with knowledge regarding LGBT2Q+ history, & Excite our allies into embracing diversity in all its forms.
 By fulfilling the Fanshawe Promise, we hope to Unlock the Potential of the LGBT2Q+ community at Fanshawe.

 PrideWestern is a support service for LGBTQ+ students run by the University Students' Council (USC) at Western University.
-It serves as a resource and support system for students with questions regarding Lesbian, Gay, Bisexual, Transgender, Transsexual, Queer, 2-Spirited, and Asexual (LGBTTQ2A) issues.
-The organization promotes awareness and advocacy on LGBTTQ2A issues brought about through a variety of programs, including discussion groups, social events, and awareness days.
+It serves as a resource & support system for students with questions regarding Lesbian, Gay, Bisexual, Transgender, Transsexual, Queer, 2-Spirited, & Asexual (LGBTTQ2A) issues.
+The organization promotes awareness & advocacy on LGBTTQ2A issues brought about through a variety of programs, including discussion groups, social events, & awareness days.

-Spectrum Fanshawe is a social and advocacy group for LGBTQ2+ individuals at Fanshawe College.
-Our aim is to create a safe and positive space within the college for LGBTQ2+ students to meet and socialize with their peers, as well as to impact the college in a positive way.
-We provide a resource list and referral system for student use.
-Meetings are open to current Fanshawe College students and alumni, members within the community, as well as allies.
+Spectrum Fanshawe is a social & advocacy group for LGBTQ2+ individuals at Fanshawe College.
+Our aim is to create a safe & positive space within the college for LGBTQ2+ students to meet & socialize with their peers, as well as to impact the college in a positive way.
+We provide a resource list & referral system for student use.
+Meetings are open to current Fanshawe College students & alumni, members within the community, as well as allies.

-The Women's Issues Network is a USC service dedicated to recognizing, representing, and rectifying gender inequalities affecting Western students.
-WIN is committed to providing a space free from racism, sexism, and homophobia as well as providing an educational resource centre on woman's and gender issues.
+The Women's Issues Network is a USC service dedicated to recognizing, representing, & rectifying gender inequalities affecting Western students.
+WIN is committed to providing a space free from racism, sexism, & homophobia as well as providing an educational resource centre on woman's & gender issues.

 Metropolitan Community Church is a global organization with congregations in more than 25 countries.
-Founded in 1980, MCC London is a predominantly LGBTQ congregation and spiritual resource which welcomes people of all church backgrounds and none, for weekly religious service, social gathering, spiritual retreats and community action.
-We currently meet on Sundays at 7.00pm at Dundas Street Centre, 482 Dundas Street.
+Founded in 1980, Metropolitan Community Church London is a predominantly LGBTQ congregation & spiritual resource, which welcomes people of all church backgrounds & none, for weekly religious service, social gathering, spiritual retreats & community action.
+We currently meet on Sunday evenings at 7.00pm.
+All are welcome & encouraged to join us.

-We are a warm, caring liberal Unitarian-Universalist religious community that appreciates diversity, values intellectual curiosity, and seeks to honour and preserve the world and all its inhabitants.
-We are an open-minded, pluralistic group of free thinkers who support each other on our personal journeys for truth and meaning.
-We invite you to bring your whole self, your questions, your beliefs, your doubts and your loving heart.
-Worship Service/Children’s Program: Sundays, 10:45 a.m., 557 Clarke Road.
+We are a Unitarian-Universalist religious community that appreciates diversity, values intellectual curiosity, & seeks to honour & preserve the world & all its inhabitants.
+We are an open-minded, pluralistic group of free thinkers who support each other on our personal journeys for truth & meaning.
+We invite you to bring your whole self, your questions, your beliefs, your doubts & your loving heart.
+Worship Service/Children’s Program: Sundays at 10:45am